-Rather than assume an annual auxiliary consumption and auxiliary demand at the time of peak, AEMO's models dynamically take into account auxiliary load based on generator dispatch in each modelling interval.
-From 2020, AEMO sources per unit auxiliary rate assumptions directly from participants for this purpose.
+Rather than assume an annual auxiliary consumption and auxiliary demand at the time of peak, AEMO's models dynamically account for auxiliary load based on generator dispatch in each modelling interval.
+AEMO currently sources per-unit auxiliary rate assumptions from participants through the latest Generator Information surveys11 which are published in aggregate form.